hieunguyenarc03/hieunguyenarc03/README.md

+# Hi, I'm (Henry) Hieu Nguyen :wave:

+:sparkles:Cinephile with a heart for novels, a mind sharpened by chess, a spirit lifted by badminton, and a soul soothed by cats — ever learning, ever evolving.:sparkles:

-# Chess Tournament
+## An Open Chess Tournament

-This is an open chess tournament where ANYONE can play.
-That's the fun part.
+This is more than a tournament — it’s a celebration of every curious mind.
-It's your turn to play!
-Move a <!-- BEGIN TURN --><!-- END TURN --> piece.
+Now step into the game.
+Move your <!-- BEGIN TURN --><!-- END TURN --> piece.

 <!-- BEGIN CHESS BOARD -->
 <!-- END CHESS BOARD -->

-**It's your turn to move!
-Choose one from the following table**
+**Your move awaits.
+Choose your piece from the table below.**
 <!-- BEGIN MOVES LIST -->
 <!-- END MOVES LIST -->

-Having fun?
-Ask a friend to do the next move!
+Delight in the play, then let a friend carry the next move forward.

-#### How it works

-When you click on a link and submit a new issue with the desired move, a GitHub action is triggered, which in turn runs a small python script that performs the specified movement, updates this README file and commits the changes.

-Have you spotted a bug?
-Something missing?
-Feel free to open an [issue](https://github.com/hieunguyenarc03/hieunguyenarc03/issues) and I will try to fix it as soon as possible :D

 <details>
-  <summary>Last 5 moves in this game</summary>
+  <summary>The Last 5 Steps of This Match</summary>
 <!-- BEGIN LAST MOVES -->
 <!-- END LAST MOVES -->
 </details>

 <details>
-  <summary>Top 10 most moves across all games</summary>
+  <summary>The 10 Most Played Paths Across All Games</summary>
 <!-- BEGIN TOP MOVES -->
 <!-- END TOP MOVES -->
 </details>

+### How it works

+With a single click, your move travels through code — a GitHub Action springs to life, guiding a Python script that moves the piece, rewrites this README, and seals it all in a new commit.

+### Credit
+This open chess tournament is built upon the work of [Marc](https://github.com/marcizhu) - adapted and reimagined with gratitude.
+If you’re curious about how the board works or wish to create your own, visit his GitHub page.

+Chess piece images are sourced from the [Lichess repository](https://github.com/lichess-org/lila/tree/master/public/piece).